 Two specific neurotransmitters, called serotonin and dopamine, are essential for mood and focus.
 When estrogen levels decline over time, the body can’t make as many of these neurotransmitters.

-As a result of a decrease in serotonin and dopamine during menopause, people often experience mood swings, irritability, and anxiety.
-This, along with the emotional challenges associated with ADHD, can make it even harder to manage feelings and reactions.
+Declining levels of serotonin and dopamine during menopause can lead to mood swings, irritability, and anxiety.
+For those with ADHD, this may make it harder to manage feelings and reactions.

 In addition, both ADHD and menopause symptoms can disrupt sleep patterns.
 People with ADHD may already struggle with sleep because of racing thoughts and restlessness.
-Those going through menopause may experience night sweats and hot flashes because of decreased estrogen negatively impacting the functioning of the hypothalamus, the part of your brain that regulates your body temperature.
-When these two issues happen at the same time, sleep challenges can get worse, leading to chronic fatigue and daytime drowsiness.
+Some people going through menopause may have night sweats and hot flashes.
+When these two issues happen at the same time, sleep challenges can get worse.
+This can lead to fatigue and daytime drowsiness.

 How to cope with ADHD and menopause